shaik80/weather_app_using_api/README.md

 ## Weather app using api

 Hello , Alien
-Welcome to Weather app using api
+Welcome to Weather app using api.
 This application display's current weather details of a particular city when selected
 ### languages